 Help us help small businesses!

 Our essential local business are our heroes.
-We have suffered devastating losses: a beloved pharmacist, restaurant workers, essential workers and family members.
+The Delta variant is spreading and we continue to suffer devastating losses.
 Let’s keep this foremost in our minds and exercise caution as we find our way forward.